paulgasbarra/recipeasy/README.md

   - Ingredient list
   - Step-by-step instructions

+- 🇺🇸/🇬🇧 **Converts from US to Metric**\
+  One click turns cups to grams for precision cooking.

 - 🖨 **One-click Print Mode**
   Opens a clean, typography-friendly print layout with the recipe nicely formatted.

 - 📜 **Sticky header + scrollbar**
-  The recipe title and print button stay visible while scrolling.
+  The recipe title, conversion button, and print button stay visible while scrolling.

 - 💻 **All processing happens locally**
   No servers, no analytics, no data collection.